robotology/robotology-superbuild/doc/conda-forge.md

 * [`prefix.dev`](https://prefix.dev/channels/robotology)
 * [`anaconda.org`](https://anaconda.org/robotology/)

 The full history of packages is available on the prefix.dev mirror, so if you aim for reproducibility, try to use the prefix.dev mirror by specifying the channel via `-c https://repo.prefix.dev/robotology`.
-On the anaconda.org, some packages built before 1st of July 2022 are not available, so if you only care for the latest packages, you can also install packages by simply passing `-c robotology` to conda.
+On the anaconda.org, some packages built before 1st of January 2023 are not available, so if you only care for the latest packages, you can also install packages by simply passing `-c robotology` to conda.

 ## Source installation